-- where the "tail bits" are defined as modulating bits with states as follows:

-(BN0, BN1, BN2) = (0, 0, 0) and

-(BN145, BN146, BN147) = (0, 0, 0)

-where the "training sequence bits" are defined as modulating bits with states as given in one of the TSC sets defined in table 5.2.3a, 5.2.3b, 5.2.3c and 5.2.3d, according to the training sequence code, TSC.
+The "training sequence bits" are defined as modulating bits with states as given in one of the TSC sets defined in table 5.2.3a, 5.2.3b, 5.2.3c and 5.2.3d, according to the training sequence code, TSC.
 The choice of the TSC set from which the training sequence bits are selected is described in 3GPP TS 44.018.
 For BCCH and CCCH, the TSC must be equal to the BCC, as defined in 3GPP TS 23.003 and shall be selected from the TSC Set 1.
 In networks supporting E-OTD Location services (see 3GPP TS 43.059), the use of normal bursts on BCCH frequencies with TSC from the TSC Set 2, TSC set 3 or TSC set 4 might degrade E-OTD Location service performance.